hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 ## Coordinator Remote

 The Simulator remote is a poweful addition to the Coordinator.
-The Coordinator takes care of a lot of things like uploading Hazelcast, starting members, clients, running tests etc. The problem is that the Coordinator cli is very monolythic.
+The Coordinator takes care of a lot of things such as copying Hazelcast to the remote machines, starting members, clients and running tests.
+The problem is that the Coordinator command line interface is very monolythic.

-To open up the Coordinator, the Coordinator-remote is added.
-To give some impression:
+To open up the Coordinator, the commane `coordinator-remote` is added.
+To give some impressions:

 ```
 coordinator-remote worker-start --count 2
 coordinator-remote test-run --duration 2m map.properties
 coordinator-remote stop
 ```

-In the above example we first create some workers, then run the map tests for 2 minutes and then we stop the remote.
-The coordinator-remote looks very simple, but it is very flexible and allows for complex scenario's to be tested.
+In the above example we first create some workers, then run the map tests for two minutes and then we stop the remote.
+The `coordinator-remote` looks very simple, but it is very flexible and allows introducing complex scenarios to be tested.

 ### Using the CLI Manual

-Quite a lot of effort was put in setting up a comprehensive CLI manual for the coordinator-remote.
-To get an overview of all available commands, enter
+Quite a lot of effort was put in setting up a comprehensive CLI manual for the `coordinator-remote`.
+To get an overview of all available commands, use the following command:

 ```
 coordinator-remote --help
 ```

-This will show all command available, like install or worker-start.
-To get detailed information about the worker-start, enter the following command:
+This will show all the available commands such as `install` or `worker-start`.
+You can get detailed information about a command by adding its name, a sample of which is shown below:

 ```
 coordinator-remote worker-start --help
 ```

-### Configuring the remote
+### Configuring the Remote

 By default the coordinator opens a port 5000 and listens to this port waiting for commands.
-If you do not want to enable remote commands, set the COORDINATOR_PORT=0 in the simulator.properties.
+If you do not want to enable remote commands, set the `COORDINATOR_PORT=0` in the `simulator.properties` file.

-If you want to run multiple coordinators on a single machine, you need to give each coordinator instance a different port so that the remotes don't communicate with the wrong ports and the coordinator don't compete on getting the port.
+If you want to run multiple coordinators on a single machine, you need to give each coordinator instance a different port so that the remotes do not communicate with the wrong ports and the coordinator does not compete on getting the port.

-### Basic usage
+### Basic Usage

-To use the coordinator remote, it is best to work with 2 terminals (or let the coordinator write to file).
-In the first terminal we start the coordinator using:
+To use the coordinator remote, it is best to work with two terminals (or let the coordinator write to file).
+In the first terminal we start the coordinator using the following command:

 ```
 coordinator
 ```

-Coordinator will not do anything and listen to command from the coordinator-remote
+Coordinator will not do anything and listen to commands from the `coordinator-remote`.

-In the second terminal we enter following commands.
-This will start a single node cluster and execute the map test for 10 minutes and then shutdown the coordinator.
+In the second terminal we enter following commands:

 ```
 coordinator-remote worker-start
 coordinator-remote test-run --duration 10m map.properties
 coordinator-remote stop
 ```

+These commands will start a single node cluster, execute the map test for 10 minutes and then shutdown the coordinator.

-### Starting workers
+### Starting Workers

+The following command starts one extra worker:

 ```
 coordinator-remote worker-start
 ```
-This wills start 1 extra worker.

-Workers can be started while a test is running, but such a worker will not participate in generating load.
+Workers can be started while a test is running, but such a worker will not participate in generating a load.
 So in case of the new worker being a member, it will become an extra member in the cluster.
 In such cases it is probably best to generate load through a client.

 The command returns the list of Simulator addresses of the workers that have been created and could be stored in a variable like this:

 ```
 workers=$(coordinator-remote worker-start)
 ```

 ### Clients

-The below script demonstrates a basic usage of letting a test run using 5 clients.
+The following script demonstrates a basic usage of letting a test run using five clients:

 ```
 coordinator-remote worker-start --count 1
 coordinator-remote worker-start --workerType javaclient --count 5